🤓THAT’S ALL

 Photography: Kame Amado

-Styling: Venice Collera and Emir Loresto
+Styling: Venice Collera/Emir Loresto

-Hair and Makeup: Lars Cabanacan
+Makeup: Lars Cabanacan

 Model: Malou Samson